andude10/Librotech-Inspection/src/Librotech-Inspection/Utilities/DataDecorators/README.md

 For instance, <code>class ShortSummaryDecorator</code> generates a short summary of the file - the beginning of the record, the end of the record, the number of stamps, etc.

+The <code>Presenters</code> folder contains structures that bind decorated data to the view.